-As shown in Figures \ref{fig:scored_mixed_intr} - \ref{fig:scored_mixed_extr} for both intrinsic and extrinsic hallucination, the faithfulness score decreases accordingly as the percentage of hallucination increases from 0\% to 100\%.
+As shown in Figures \ref{fig:scored_mixed_intr} - \ref{fig:scored_mixed_extr} for both intrinsic and extrinsic hallucinations, the faithfulness score decreases accordingly as the percentage of hallucination increases from 0\% to 100\%.
 This trend is consistent even for lower-performing LLMs such as Llama3-8B and Claude3-Haiku.
-As mentioned earlier, all models tend to perform better on intrinsic hallucination over extrinsic ones.
-We can potentially explain this observation further by comparing the changes in score going from lower to higher hallucination percentage.
+As mentioned earlier, all models tend to perform better in intrinsic hallucinations than in extrinsic ones.
+We can potentially explain this observation further by comparing the changes in the score from a lower to a higher percentage of hallucinations.
 Taking GPT-4 as an example, in Figure \ref{fig:scored_mixed_intr}, when the intrinsic hallucination percentage increases from 0\% -> 20\% -> 40\%, the score decreases from 4.90 -> 3.23 -> 2.26; whereas for extrinsic hallucination, the score decreases in a more gradual manner, namely 4.90 -> 4.13 -> 3.15, with every step taken.
 GPT-4's sensitivity to identify the initial 20\% of intrinsic hallucination is roughly mapped to detecting 40\% of extrinsic hallucination.
-Tracing back to our rubrics, although "avoiding speculative or creative content generation" was included in the guidelines, the score assignment was lenient towards extrinsic hallucination.
+Tracing back to our rubrics, although "avoiding speculative or creative content generation" was included in the guidelines, the score assignment was lenient toward extrinsic hallucination.
 We designed the "3-slightly unfaithful" to allow unverifiable information to be present without negatively impacting the reader's experience.
 Tightening the rubrics could help increase the sensitivity in detecting extrinsic hallucinations.
 However, one should proceed with caution and support the rubric's development by using similar experiments to ensure that the LLMs maintain a good tolerance between unfaithful and creative content.